BAMC Auxiliary supports patient care through welfare grants

-U.S. Army Maj.
-Gloria Rapkin representing the Nursing Education Training Simulation Center, thanks Cam Jacobson, right, Brooke Army Medical Center Auxiliary 2022 welfare chair, for a neonatal intubation training manikin during the BAMC Auxiliary Welfare Recognition Ceremony at BAMC, Joint Base San Antonio-Fort Sam Houston, Texas, May 11, 2022.
-The welfare committee approved 15 grants and four emergency requests totaling more than $24,000 to help support patient care at BAMC.
-(U.S. Army Photo by Garron Webster)
+JOINT BASE SAN ANTONIO-FOR SAM HOUSTON, Texas (May 12, 2022) -- The Brooke Army Medical Center Auxiliary held its annual Welfare Recognition Ceremony May 11.

+This year, the welfare committee approved 15 grants and four emergency requests totaling more than $24,000 to help support patient care at BAMC.

+“It’s really special to be here with you today,” said Army Col. Kimberlie Biever, BAMC commander.
+“I really want to thank you for all of your efforts and raising the spirits of our staff members, patients and families.
+Everything you do is all for the positive.
+I can’t thank you enough for what you do."

+Grant recipients received funding for a variety of items including patient education materials, toys and stickers for pediatric patients, and clothing for patients in need.

 |Date Taken: